SiiiiWan/HeadRST/README.md

 4. Confirm eye tracking and hand tracking are enabled on the headset.
 5. Select `Control` in the hierarchy.
 6. Choose the technique and dominant hand in `TechniqueControl`.
+7. Set `IsPractice` in `StudyControl`.
-7. Enter Play Mode or build to the headset.
+8. Enter Play Mode or build to the headset.
+9. Press the in-scene start button to begin the task.
-8. Select objects with gaze and pinch, then manipulate them according to the selected technique.
+10. Select objects with gaze and pinch, then manipulate them according to the selected technique.

+In practice mode, the scene first provides a practice object and then runs the practice task condition.
+When the practice task is complete, the start button returns so the demo can be repeated.

+In formal mode, the scene runs the full formal task condition set.
+When all trials are complete, the completion text is shown.

+During either mode, `Skip Current Trial` can be used from the `StudyControl` inspector in Play Mode to advance past the current trial.

 ## Troubleshooting